gabr/opextensions/README.md

 List of extensions:

  - Additional buttons (prev, current, mix) in description diff view
- - Additional button in WP view allowing to fold right panel
+ - Additional button in work package view allowing to fold right panel
  - Fixes table of contents when using `{{toc}}`
- - Syntax reference in left sidebar all the time in work package view
+ - Allow to click on work package description without edit, edit button is on the right of text content as gray strip

+Disabled by default extensions:
  - Smaller left sidebar menu and right panel - bigger center content view in work package view
- - Allow to click on work package description without edit, edit button is on the right of text content as gray strip
  - Save edited work package description with CTLR+S
+ - Syntax reference in left sidebar all the time in work package view

 ## Diff View with new buttons
 ![](https://github.com/gabr/opextensions/raw/master/diffView.png)